Lynz Munich creates four case studies per month for Fomo—many of which lack hard numbers. Here’s how and why she does it.

-This was something Lynz realized Fomo needed to avoid.
-As she interviewed more and more customers, she got a taste of the wide array of reasons people use Fomo.
+Fomo wanted to sidestep that pitfall.
+As Lynz interviewed more and more customers, she got a taste of the wide array of reasons people use Fomo.
 She realized that case studies don’t need to all look the same or focus on the same benefits—they just need to connect with readers.

 “What do you trust more: a movie trailer that claims some critic you’ve never heard of gave it a 9/10, or a movie that comes highly recommended by a personal friend?
 You trust your friend.
 Case studies work the same way—a great, relatable story that hits you personally is more effective than a hard number.”

 “It soon became evident that telling a good story was more important than highlighting an impressive stat.”